FahadOS/dissertation/draftInterim.typ

 #pagebreak()

 = Technical Background
--> quick overview on memory addresses and registers then C, Rust, C++ here. garbage collectors and performance
+// -> quick overview on memory addresses and registers then C, Rust, C++ here. garbage collectors and performance This section will establish the necessary technical background and definitions used for the software project.
+To effectively quantify Rust's effectiveness as a language within Linux, it is essential to analyse what properties of a programming language are advantages for kernel development, such as performance and stability.
+These evaluation metrics also must account for C being the incumbent language within the Kernel, which has significant practical consequences for Rust's adoption, such as the challenges of interoperability and long-term maintainability of a codebase with a new language.
+Conclusively, measuring Rust's advantages in Linux involves systematically analysing these key metrics, and in direct comparison with C whenever possible.

 == Evaluating Languages for Kernel Programming
 // -> what do we need to go over for each contender, rule out garbage collected languages here.
 // -> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe'.

-Evaluating Rust's suitability as a language for the Linux kernel first requires establishing a clear set of criteria for what makes any language advantageous in this unique, high-stakes environment.
+Evaluating Rust's suitability as a language for the Linux kernel first requires establishing a clear set of criteria for what makes any language advantageous in these environments.
 Historically, the primary metrics have been raw performance and direct, low-level memory control, which C has long provided, as it was crucial for kernel development @Panter2024.
 This stringent performance requirement, specifically the need for deterministic latency, immediately rules out languages reliant on garbage collection.
-However, a purely performance-centric evaluation is no longer sufficient; the prevalence of kernel panics and Common Vulnerabilities and Exposures (CVEs) linked to C's memory model has shifted the focus.
-Therefore, a modern evaluation must also heavily weigh a language's ability to provide provable safety guarantees while still achieving seamless interoperability with the existing C codebase—a significant challenge that involves managing the boundary between safe and unsafe code.
-This section will establish these key benchmarks to evaluate the main contenders.

 === Non-Deterministic Latency Problem